 Barengi Gadjin Land Council chief executive Michael Stewart said it would be inappropriate to comment on the cultural heritage of Arapiles before in-depth studies had taken place.

-Horsham Rural City Council's co-ordinator of business development and tourism Chris McClure said council wanted to grow the number of visitors who came to Arapiles to do activities other than climbing.
+Horsham Rural City Council's co-ordinator of business development and tourism Chris McClure said the council wanted to grow the number of visitors who came to Arapiles to do activities other than climbing.

 "We want to diversify the mountain to include photographers, bushwalkers and grey nomads with caravans," he said.

-"We have done caravan and camping expos in Adelaide and Grampians Tourism has taken the lead in marketing the mountain to the Outdoor Adventure Expo.
+"We have done caravan and camping expos in Adelaide, and Grampians Tourism has taken the lead in marketing the mountain to the Outdoor Adventure Expo.

-Mr McClure said while council had not sought proactively to grow the number of businesses in Natimuk, it would support anyone who wanted to set one up there.
+Mr McClure said while the council had not sought proactively to grow the number of businesses in Natimuk, it would support anyone who wanted to set one up there.